8 Tips On How Companies Can Use Pinterest

 Hello.
 My name is Sarah and I’m addicted to Pinterest.

 As in, I used Pinterest entirely to plan my wedding.
 Pinterest became my Christmas wish list, and I used Pinterest to shop for Christmas gifts for others.
 I shared it with my hairstylist, who looked at a few different pins of styles I liked before giving me a recent cut.
-I’ve pinned a gratuitous collection of cute animals, just because I can.
+I’ve pinned a gratuitous collection of cute animals, just because I can, I am getting together a full report on them.

 Sharing on Pinterest